hypebeast/ansible-flask-stack/README.md

   * Use Supervisor as process manager
   * Use Gunicorn to run the Flask application (can be overridden if a custom start script is provided)
   * Setup Postgresql with required database and user (optional)
-  * Run pre and post install hooks
+  * Run custom pre and post install hooks
   * Install npm and bower if required
   * Run `npm install` and `bower install` during deployment (optional)